itemsapi/dashboard/README.md

 - create your own search api by providing json data
 - search and manage your items
 - integrate with heroku easily

-***Info from creator***: this dashboard can be very powerful because it allows you to add and search / filter data instantly.
-Developing and maintaining it is not my top prority anyway.
-I'd like to focus on core ItemsAPI https://github.com/itemsapi/itemsapi.
-If you like UX and frontend side and want to make it more useful feel free to make contribution!
-Matt

 ![](https://media.giphy.com/media/1iYG1Zaf12Yrk6T6/giphy.gif)